If Beauty Is Skin Deep: Then Why Are People So Shallow?

 Now, I could do a whole series on how to apply make-up, because I'm pretty good at it, but that's not really how you become more beautiful.
 Beauty only matters for the first fifteen minutes you know someone.
 After that, people start seeing the you inside.
-If the you inside isn't all that pretty, you're beauty has just gone down in their eyes.
+If the you inside isn't all that pretty, your beauty has just gone down in their eyes.
 On the other hand, if you are an average looking girl like myself, then your personality is what will catch people's eyes.

-Happiness and Confidence is Beauty
+Happiness and Confidence Is Beauty

-Makeup is Only Part of Beauty
+Makeup Is Only Part of Beauty

-Taking Yourself Less Serious
+Take Yourself Less Serious

 We're Not Alone

-Then there's magazines and articles always criticizing how this person has cellulite, this person looks fat, this person has had a major transformation from geek to sleek.
+Then there's magazines and articles always criticizing how this person has cellulite, and this person looks fat, this person has had a significant transformation from geek to sleek.
 Our society is obsessed with beauty.
 In Us Weekly, that I may or may not have a subscription to, is always showing the transformation of women.
 We see how beauties at twenty, have remained looking twenty even into their fifties.
-We see, how ugly ducklings look beautiful after they learn to do their hair and their make-up and yes lose a few pounds.
-The thing is these women have access to hair-stylists, make-up artists, plastic surgeons, photoshop gurus, etc.
+We understand how ugly ducklings look beautiful after they learn to do their hair and their make-up, and yes, lose a few pounds.
+The thing is these women have access to hair-stylists, make-up artists, plastic surgeons, Photoshop gurus, etc.

 When All Else Fails, Change Your Appearance

 Now I'm not saying there is harm in always trying to look our best, it's natural.
 But we need to accept our bodies and our appearance with the way God made them.
 Stop putting ourselves down.
-Seriously, if you have not looked at the video, I strongly encourage you to do so.
+If you have not looked at the video, I strongly encourage you to do so.
 It shows how an average girl can look beautiful, and yet nothing like herself due to a few tricks of the trade.
-It shows you how many of these celebrities probably have yucky skin like mine, chubby faces, smaller eyes than they appear, but there is so much you can do with the right lighting, the right make-up, the right hair, the right photoshop feature.
+It shows you how many of these celebrities probably have yucky skin like mine, chubby faces, smaller eyes than they appear, but there is so much you can do with the right lighting, the right make-up, the right hair, the right Photoshop feature.

-Since we don't have a hair stylist, a make-up artist, someone to photoshop all of our pictures, we have to settle for ourselves.
+Since we don't have a hairstylist, a make-up artist, someone to Photoshop all of our pictures, we have to settle for ourselves.
 So wear your cutest outfits, put on make-up that makes you feel good.
 Because let's face it.
 We're girls.
 We can be content in our lives, we can be happy, we can laugh at ourselves, we can be confident, but there is something special about dolling ourselves up.

 But more importantly, we need to stop comparing ourselves to those in magazines, on tv, on the big screen.
 We are not like them, and thank goodness we are not.
 But you know what, the actors playing the characters aren't even like them.
 They wake up with bad hair, smelly breath, and I bet they even fart in their sleep!
-We as a society need to learn to accept ourselves, and stop comparing ourselves to everyone else on this earth!
+We, as a society, need to learn to accept ourselves and stop comparing ourselves to everyone else on this earth!
 Once we can accept ourselves, we'll find others do too.

-© 2010 Angela Michelle
+© 2010 Angela Michelle Schultz